Aliza-03/Task-Manager/README.md

 # Task Manager App – Deployment Guide

 This project is a full-stack Task Manager application with a React frontend and a Node.js backend (Dockerized).
-Here's how to deploy both components independently using **AWS EC2** and **Elastic Beanstalk**.
+Here's how we deployed both components independently using **AWS EC2** and **Elastic Beanstalk**.

 ---